 Just 25 minutes north of downtown Portland, The Pumpkin Patch celebrates the harvest and Halloween with two giant corn mazes: one “haunted,” and one sporting a different locally themed design each year.

 Portland likes its scares as much as any other city, and has the haunted houses to prove it.
-Some of the biggest annual options include Fright Town at Memorial Coliseum, Scream Portland in North Portland, and the 13th Door and Fear Asylum in nearby towns Beaverton and Milwaukie, respectively.
+Some of the biggest annual options include Fright Town at Memorial Coliseum, and the 13th Door and Fear Asylum in nearby towns Beaverton and Milwaukie, respectively.

 The Spirit of Halloweentown

 Thirty miles (40 km) north of Portland, the town of St. Helens celebrates The Spirit of Halloweentown all month long with giant scarecrows, a haunted house and 10 nights of spooky ghost tours.

 The artist’s life is a lonely existence, save for Portland Open Studios: two weekends in October when visitors are invited into the studios to watch, learn and — the creators hope — buy.
 Through the purchase of the Open Studios Tour Guide, guests (two per guide) can get up close with sculptors, painters, printers and more and explore Portland’s participating art spaces.

 The annual Portland Queer Film Festival showcases feature, documentary and short films offering a glimpse into the lives of lesbian, gay, bisexual and transgender people and communities in different parts of the world.
 The festival attracts thousands of filmgoers during its 10-day run at Northwest Portland’s Cinema 21.

 Full article >>